Perform with Dr. Andy Galpin

 This 8-week program by conditioning legend Joel Jameson is best for low-to-moderate fitness.
 It builds a foundation in the first month before increasing intensity.
 Elite athletes may need to be more aggressive -- an Olympic boxer spent 75% of time at 60-82% heart rate and only 5% above 88%.

-"This is probably best for people who are of a fairly low training age or physical fitness to up to kind of moderate."
+"Here in one second, but it's important to recognize this is probably best for people who are of a fairly low training age or physical fitness to up to kind of moderate.
+It can absolutely be used for high level and elite endurance athletes, but it's not optimized and designed for that cause."

 Endurance day structure: aerobic plyos for tendon prep before conditioning sets